walkercraig/walkercraig/_posts/2021/2021-01-13-invisible-monsters.md

 Oh, I almost forgot.
 Perhaps you're wondering why I singled out the young Anne Putnam at the beginning of this letter?

-Anne Putnam was the only one to ever apologize for her behavior in the Salem Witch Trials.
+Anne Putnam was the only person to ever apologize for her behavior in the Salem Witch Trials.

 The only one.